Hezekiah University

-Hezekiah University is an approved private university in Nigeria by federal government council.
+Hezekiah University is an approved private university in Nigeria by federal government authority.
 It is located in Umudi, Nkwerre Imo State Nigeria.

 Hezekiah University was established as a private university in May 2015 under the license of the Federal Government of Nigeria.

 Hezekiah University is one of the private universities in Nigeria that offers diverse undergraduate programmes.

 Hezekiah University has been officially accredited and recognized by the National Universities Commission (NUC), Nigeria.